-- Two typed pages of writing describing what you observed and experienced during that week's visit and class. - Using the critical reflection framework learned in class, you will write on how those observations and experience affected your ideas about the institutions you observed. - The journal entry for each visit is due by 11:59 pm on the Sunday immediately following that visit.
-Your grade will be reduced by 50% for being late.
-Journal entries are graded on a pass/fail basis -- you get full credit for an entry as long as it meets these requirements and reflects quality work.
-The instructor will occasionally ask you to share material from your journal entries with your classmates during our on- campus meetings.
+- Two typed pages of writing describing what you observed and experienced during that week's visit and class. - Using the critical reflection framework learned in class, you will write on how those observations and experience affected your ideas about the institutions you observed. - You are responsible to reference the class readings for that week in your journal entry - The journal entry for each visit is due by 11:59 pm on the Sunday immediately following that visit.
+Your grade will be reduced by 50% for being late. - Journal entries are graded on a pass/fail basis -- you get full credit for an entry as long as it meets these requirements and reflects quality work.
+The instructor will occasionally ask you to share material from your journal entries with your classmates during our on-campus meetings.
 Together, the ten reflections count for 25% of your final grade.